CodeForPhilly/balancer-main/README.md

 The email and password are set in `server/api/management/commands/createsu.py`

+Download a sample of papers to upload from [https://balancertestsite.com](https://balancertestsite.com/)

 ## Architecture

 The Balancer website is a Django, React, and Postgres project